Down with the Hierarchy: The 'H' in HNSW Stands for "Hubs": FlatNav Benchmarking Experiments

 \subsubsection{ANN Benchmarks \cite{Aumller2018ANNBenchmarksAB}}

-Moreover, we repeat the same experimental setup comparing HNSW and FlatNav on the ANN Benchmark datasets listed in Table \ref{tab:datasets-exps}.
+We repeat the same experimental setup comparing HNSW and FlatNav on the ANN Benchmark datasets listed in Table \ref{tab:datasets-exps}.
 In Figures \ref{fig:annbench-p50} and \ref{fig:annbench-p99}, we report the p50 and p99 latency of all of the non-GloVe ANN Benchmarks.
 Although these datasets are smaller in scale than the BigANN Benchmarks, we still see no discernible difference in latency between HNSW and FlatNav which supports our hypothesis that the vector dimensionality and not the size of the collection is the main driver of eliminating the need for hierarchical search in small world graphs.
-We see further evidence of this idea in Table \ref{fig:glove-latency}, where we plot the median latency versus recall on the four GloVe benchmark datasets ranging in dimensionality from 25 to 200.
-Ultimately, these results, coupled with our reproducibility studies in the previous section, provide compelling evidence that for high-dimensional datasets, which are the standard in modern similarity search workloads, there is no apparent performance benefit to the hierarchical layers of HNSW.
+We see further evidence of this idea in Figure \ref{fig:glove-latency}, which confirms that there is no clear performance benefit provided by the hierarchy of HNSW.